erangasandaruwan/.NetCoreBackgroundService/README.md

 ExecuteAsync implementation handles the starting and stopping mechanisms, as well as the CancellationToken operation of IHostedService.

-One of the critical differences between IHostedService and BackgroundService is that the latter allows you to await a task.
+One of the critical differences between IHostedService and BackgroundService is that the latter allows to await a task.
 Awaiting a task checks if the task is complete.
 If not, the method pauses and returns to the caller until further notice.
-The StartAsync method does not have that luxury because the hosted service automatically starts when the application builder becomes active.
+The StartAsync method does not have that capability because the hosted service automatically starts when the application builder becomes active.

+Another difference is that in the ExecuteAsync method, it require to handle the CancellationToken to stop your method, although it has a default timeout of five seconds.
+It is possible to modify the timeout period with the ShutdownTimeout property when using Generic Host or Web Host.
+Furthermore, it is also possible to use the BackgroundService when it is not required to handle the CancellationToken explicitly or want to optimize your code to be shorter.

 ---